The Deligne-Riemann-Roch isomorphism: Introduction

-Intersection distributions are part of a larger formalism of line distributions, which are essentially functors from the Chern category $\CHfrak(X)_{\QBbb}$ to the category of $\QBbb$-line bundles on $S$, of which \eqref{eq:introintersectionbundle} is an example.
-Although direct images are not available at the level of Chern categories, direct images can be defined for line distributions by duality from pulling back Chern classes.
-Hence, if $\pi\colon X^{\prime}\to X$ is any morphism of schemes, for $X'\to S$ satisfying the condition $(C_{n^{\prime}})$, one can define $\pi_{\ast}[P]_{X^{\prime}/S}$ on Chern power series on $X$ by
+from the Chern category of $X$ to the Picard category of $\QBbb$-line bundles on $S$.
+While direct images do not exist in the Chern category itself, they can be defined for line distributions by duality from pullback of Chern classes: if $\pi\colon X'\to X$ is any morphism with $X'\to S$ flat and projective of relative dimension $n'$, then

-In contrast to the theory of Chern categories, splitting principles also exist for intersection distributions, established in \cite{Eriksson-Freixas-Wentworth} and systematically exploited in \cite{DRR1}.
-As a result, in practice, the theory of intersection distributions and their direct images yields a genuine relative intersection theory valued in line bundles.

-The main theorem of this article is an extension of the Deligne--Riemann--Roch isomorphism above, formulated in the language of intersection distributions (cf. Theorem \ref{thm:general-DRR}).
-Theorem \ref{thm:A}, with the exception of the Grothendieck duality statement, is obtained by specializing to $Y=S$.

-\begin{theorem}[\textsc{Generalized Deligne--Riemann--Roch isomorphism}\footnote{In the main body of the article, we will refer to the generalized Deligne--Riemann--Roch isomorphism simply as the Deligne--Riemann--Roch isomorphism. }] Let $X\to S$ and $Y\to S$ be morphisms of quasi-compact schemes satisfying the conditions $(C_n)$ and $(C_m)$, respectively.
-Let $f\colon X \to Y$ be a local complete intersection morphism of $S$-schemes.
-Then, for any vector bundle $E$ on $X$, there is a canonical isomorphism of line distributions